- Home

 Cleaner, manageable redirect strategy

-With a custom database approach, AJAX-powered admin interface, and GraphQL support, you get a maintainable, scalable redirection solution – no need for manual .htaccess editing or server configuration.
+With a custom database approach, AJAX-powered admin interface, and GraphQL support, you get a maintainable, scalable redirection solution, with no need for manual .htaccess editing or server configuration.
 Even with multiple redirects or frequent changes, the plugin remains efficient and organized.

 Headless-Friendly – Ready for modern web architecture